 It might sound cliche but you need to work “work ON your business as much or more than you work IN your business” (Gerber 1986).
-It is the only way to financial and personal freedom owning a small business.
+It is the only way to financial and personal freedom while owning a small business.

 What exactly does working ON your business mean?
 It means being strategic.
 Here I will define the difference between tactical and strategic work.